Self-exciting point processes with spatial covariates: modeling the dynamics of crime: Application

 \subsection{Burglary analysis}

 Selecting only the first year of burglary data, containing 2892 burglaries, we fit two models, one using only population density as a covariate and the other using additional covariates.
+The burglaries are mapped in Fig.~\ref{burglary-1year-map}, showing spatial structure in the locations of burglary hotspots across the city.
 The model fits are shown in Table~\ref{burglary-1year} and Table~\ref{burglary-1year-covariates}.
 Asymptotically normal 95\% confidence intervals based on Rathbun's covariance estimator are also shown for each parameter.
-The additional covariates improve the model AIC from 179750 to 179529, an improvement of about 221 units.
+The additional covariates improve the model AIC from 179750 to 179319, an improvement of about 431 units.
 Notice the relative consistency of the self-excitation parameters \(\hat \omega\) and \(\hat \sigma^2\) between fits, and that, as expected from the discussion in Section~\ref{omitted-covariates}, \(\hat \theta\) decreases when additional covariates are added.

 Interpretation of the model with all covariates (Table~\ref{burglary-1year-covariates}) is straightforward.
-Each burglary stimulates or predicts, on average, \(\hat \theta = 0.67\) further burglaries, distributed with a spatial bandwidth of \(\hat \sigma \approx 480\) feet at a rate exponentially decaying in time with parameter \(\hat \omega \approx 50\) days.
-High population densities predict higher risks of burglary, as there are more residences to burgle; higher proportions of young men also indicate a higher risk, in agreement with previous criminological research suggesting this is the demographic most likely to commit crime, though the confidence interval for this effect overlaps zero.
-Home ownership, rather than renting, has a small ambiguous effect, while a higher fraction of black residents is correlated with higher burglary rates; these last two factors are likely confounded with poverty and socioeconomic status, which have strong relationships with crime but are not included in this model.
+Each burglary stimulates or predicts, on average, \(\hat \theta = 0.59\) further burglaries, distributed with a spatial bandwidth of \(\hat \sigma \approx 468\) feet at a rate exponentially decaying in time with parameter \(\hat \omega \approx 47\) days.
+High population densities predict higher risks of burglary, as there are more residences to burgle; similarly, blocks with populations greater than zero (a proxy for residential vs.\ commercial blocks) have a higher burglary rate.
+The remaining covariates enter the model when blocks have a population greater than zero.
+Higher proportions of young men indicate a lower burglary risk, though the confidence interval for this effect overlaps zero.
+Home ownership, rather than renting, has a negative effect, while a higher fraction of black residents is correlated with higher burglary rates; these last two factors are likely confounded with poverty and socioeconomic status, which have strong relationships with crime but are not included in this model.